 Make Your Vision a Reality

-It is a leader's job to make sure every member (or potential member) of a clan is aware of their clan’s mission statement and will work towards making that vision a reality.
+It is a leader's job to make sure every member (or potential member) of their gaming clan is aware of their mission statement and will work towards making that vision a reality.
 Hence, it’s a leader’s responsibility to see to it that every decision made, either by themselves or by others, upholds the clan’s values, vision, and mission.

 There’s also the managerial angle.
 A leader must always consider the good of the clan, while making sure every member is treated fairly and with respect.
 “Fair” is a tricky word, since not everyone shares the same point of view.
 What one player considers as just might not sit well with another - this is just the nature of things.
 The leader must make the tough calls that have the potential to ruffle a few feathers, whether it’s granting a promotion, awarding loot or resources, delegating control over a territory, or even rejecting a potential member.

 Since a clan consists of many different people with their own unique ideas and styles of play, there is bound to be conflict within the ranks.
 A good leader knows when to let arguments run their course and when to step in to break things up and deal swift justice.
 Rewarding good behavior is easy, but punishing unwanted behavior can be quite difficult and unpleasant.
 Make sure to explain decisions clearly and in a way that shows everyone they were made with the clan’s best interests at heart.